-Your radio has two separate alarms which can be set to wake you to either the radio or a buzzer alarm.
-In the event of a power interruption your radio has built in memory that will retain your alarm settings.
+Your sound system has two separate alarms which can be set to wake you to either the radio or a buzzer alarm.
+In the event of a power interruption your sound system has built in memory that will retain your alarm settings.
 Ensure that the time is set correctly before setting the alarms.
-Alarms cannot be used when the radio is running on batteries as the clock does not run in stand-by mode when only powered from batteries.
+Alarms may be set while the radio is in standby mode or switched on.

-- If your radio is in stand-by mode, press and hold the Alarm button (preset 1) to display the Alarms menu.
-Go to step 3. - If your radio is switched on, press the Menu button to access the menu for the current mode.
+- 1. To change the states of the alarms while the sound system is in standby press the Preset 3 button.
+The display will cycle through No Alarm, Alarm 1 enabled, Alarm 2 enabled or Alarms 1 and 2 enabled. - To change the alarm settings while the sound system is in standby, press and hold the Preset 3 button.
+This will cause the Alarms menu to be displayed.
+Then skip to step 5 below. - To change the alarm settings while the sound system is switched on, press the Menu button to access the menu for the current mode.
 Rotate the Tuning/Select control until 'Main menu' is highlighted on the display.
-Press the control to enter the main menu. - Rotate the Tuning/Select control until 'Alarms' is selected on the display.
+Press the control to enter the Main menu. - Rotate the Tuning/Select control until 'Alarms' is highlighted on the display.
 Press the control to see the current alarm settings.
-If no change is required, press the Menu or Back buttons to exit. - 3.
+If no change is required, press the Menu or Back buttons to exit. - 5.
 Rotate the Tuning/Select control until the desired alarm (1 or 2) is highlighted on the display.
-Press the control to enter alarm setup. - 4.
-Rotate the Tuning/Select control until 'Time' is highlighted on the display.
-Press the control to adjust the alarm time. - Rotate the Tuning/Select control to choose the alarm hour.
-Press the control to confirm the setting. - Rotate the Tuning/Select control to choose the alarm minute.
+Press the control to enter alarm setup. - Rotate the Tuning/Select control until 'Time' is highlighted on the display.
+Press the control to adjust the alarm time. - 7.
+Rotate the Tuning/Select control to choose the alarm hour.
 Press the control to confirm the setting.
-The display will then return to the alarm setting menu. - If the radio has been set to use a 12 hour clock format, there will also be an option here for setting AM or PM for the alarm time.

-Alarm 1
+🔳 Alarm 1

 Enable:Off

 Time: 00:00

 Mode: Buzzer

 Volume: 20

 Save

+<